rayliu0712/Rocket/readme.md

 You can customize bookmarks by editing `bookmarks` variable in `Rocket.pyw` at line 48 (between `MyAdbDevice` class and `Worker` class)

 The Syntax is `'title':'path',`, the path uses `/sdcard` as root.
-All paths should both starts and end with `/`
+All paths should start and end with `/`

 If you don't want any bookmark, set bookmarks to empty dictionary (`bookmarks = {}`)